psliwa/PHPPdf/README.markdown

 Configuration
 -------------

-Library has three primary config files that allow to adopt library to specyfic needs and to extending.
+Library has three primary config files that allow you to adopt library to specyfic needs and to extending.

 * enhancements.xml - declarations of complex attributes classes to logical names that identify attribute in whole library.
 * glyphs.xml - definitions of allowed tags in xml document with default attributes and formatting objects.